ddycai/ddycai.github.io/_posts/2016-04-02-Transposer.md

 ## Introduction

 Singers often have to change the key of their song so that they can hit all the notes.
 As someone who sometimes gives singing a try, I couldn't find a chord transposer that could do it properly back when I wrote this program.
 The chord transposers available would often give the wrong form of a chord.
-For example, it would give the chord Bb as A#.
-They are the same chord[^1], but by convention, the correct name for the chord is usually Bb A#.
+For example, it would give the chord **Bb** as **A#**.
+They are the same chord[^1], but by convention, the correct name for the chord is usually **Bb**.

 ## Features